derecles/epl-possession-analysis/README.md

 ## Things to note

 It is possible that at some point between the 2006/07 season and the 2018/19 season, the Premier League changed its methodology for calculating possession.
-If there was a change, the individual data points would be unlikely to change by a degree that is statistically significant.
-(If the calculation did change, I wasn't able to find an announcement.)
-However, you can approximate the possession percentage for Team A playing in a given match as follows:
+If there was a change in methodology, the change in input would not be likely to impact the statistical significance of the model.
+Also, if there was a change, I wasn't able to find an announcement on their website.
+You can approximate the possession percentage for Team A playing in a given match as follows:
 ```
 Possession percentage for Team A = Passes completed by Team A / (Passes completed by Team A + Passes completed by Team B)
 ```